Avidity Biosciences (NASDAQ:RNA) Shares Gap Down to $25.61

 Avidity Biosciences, Inc. (NASDAQ:RNA) gapped down before the market opened on Monday .
 The stock had previously closed at $25.61, but opened at $24.85.
 Avidity Biosciences shares last traded at $24.97, with a volume of 337 shares changing hands.

 A number of research analysts have recently commented on RNA shares.
 Wells Fargo & Company reissued a “buy” rating and set a $59.00 price objective on shares of Avidity Biosciences in a report on Friday, December 10th.
-SVB Leerink increased their price objective on Avidity Biosciences from $36.00 to $53.00 and gave the company an “outperform” rating in a report on Friday, December 10th.
-Evercore ISI started coverage on Avidity Biosciences in a research note on Tuesday, September 7th.
+TheStreet raised Avidity Biosciences from a “d” rating to a “c-” rating in a report on Wednesday, November 10th.
+Zacks Investment Research downgraded Avidity Biosciences from a “buy” rating to a “hold” rating in a research note on Wednesday, October 13th.
+SVB Leerink increased their target price on Avidity Biosciences from $36.00 to $53.00 and gave the company an “outperform” rating in a research note on Friday, December 10th.
+Finally, Evercore ISI started coverage on Avidity Biosciences in a research note on Tuesday, September 7th.
 They set an “outperform” rating and a $50.00 target price for the company.
-TheStreet upgraded Avidity Biosciences from a “d” rating to a “c-” rating in a research note on Wednesday, November 10th.
-Finally, Zacks Investment Research downgraded Avidity Biosciences from a “buy” rating to a “hold” rating in a research note on Wednesday, October 13th.
 One research analyst has rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
 According to MarketBeat.com, the stock presently has an average rating of “Buy” and a consensus target price of $45.67.

 The business’s 50 day moving average is $24.34.
 The firm has a market cap of $1.14 billion, a PE ratio of -9.89 and a beta of 0.72.